Peterpiotr/siguren-documentation/docs/source/glossary.rst

       This operation is usually performed automatically by the control cabinet logics.
 It can be done when needed by other means.
       The engagement is detected by a sensor.

-   MotoSuiveur control panel, control cabinet, control box or electrical cabinet
+   MotoSuiveur® control panel, control cabinet, control box or electrical cabinet
       The electrical cabinet that contains relays, logical unit, motor drivers, relays, circuit breakers and wiring.

    Proface, touch screen, programmable logic controller